Witch, Thy Name Is "Fury"

 Molly went inside and found Lucy crumpled in a tight little ball on her bed, her face hidden completely by her cascade of auburn hair and her heliotrope bed sheets.
 "Lucy…"

 There were several hiccups as Lucy tried to calm down.

 "Lucy," Molly started again, "what happened?
 For you to ask me to alter your memories…"

-The house went completely silent as Molly's unfinished sentence hanged in the air.
+The house went completely silent as Molly's unfinished sentence hung in the air.

 Molly frowned and tentatively sat down beside he sister.
 "Lucy, what happened?" she whispered.

 Lucy sat up, her eyes puffy and dark.
 Her hair was streaked across her face.
 "I…I saw his scars."

 The elder witch furrowed her brow, confused.
 "And…?"

 Lucy sniffed and wiped her tears away with her palms.
 She blinked several times to try and see better.
 "I saw his scars, and I offered to heal them.
 He told me no, that he wanted them as a reminder of what happened to him.
 He added that some couldn't be healed anyway, since Dark magic leaves its mark."

 Molly sighed and rubbed her temples.
 "That's it, then?
 Just a misunderstanding?"